hbctraining/reproducibility-tools/lessons/09_branches.md

 ### Making a pull request to merge branches

-Instead, we're going to keep all (one) of our changes and merge `test_branch` with `main` via a **pull request**.
+Instead, we're going to keep all of our changes and merge `test_branch` with `main` via a **pull request**.
 You'll notice a new highlighted box with a blue button that gives the option to **`Preview Pull Request`** (you may notice that this button has a drop down menu to skip straight to `Create Pull Request`, but we recommend reviewing your pull request first):

 <p align="center">
   <img src="../img/9.GHD_pull_request_1.png" width="800">